tomucker/tomucker.github.io/_posts/2016-05-22-bernie-betrayal.md

 > He [Francis] is trying to inject this sense of morality into how we do economics... and we need that absolutely desperately.
 > --<cite>Bernie Sanders</cite>

-You know some bull~~shit~~ is about to follow when one says "how we do economics," even more so when it comes from the central planner.
-Leaving the prose aside; it is the totalitarian socialist who "does" economics.
-Bernie did not comment on the Centesimus Annus to which he was invited, all his remarks concern his controversial 5-minute encounter with Pope Francis, though we can assume he repeated himself once more... ("millionaires and billionaires...").
+Bernie did in fact not comment on the Centesimus Annus to which he was invited, all his remarks concern his controversial 5-minute encounter with Pope Francis, though we can assume he repeated himself once more... ("millionaires and billionaires...").

-I would love to know Bernie's opinion on the Church only recent exonaration of the Jews for the death of Jesus Christ by Pope Benedict, before which the heathen Sanders could not have been invited at all.
+I would rather hear Bernie's opinion on the Church's only recent exonaration of the Jews for the death of Jesus Christ by Pope Benedict, before which the heathen Sanders could not have been invited at all.

-* economic disaster of central planning
-* past as activist